 This next picture shows low magnification with some illumination.
 The dentist can see more, but not enough.

-The last photo here shows what Drs.
-Tara and Dane are able to see with their loupes on (Dr. Tara even more than this!).
+The last photo here shows what Dr. Tara is able to see with her loupes on (Dr. Tara even more than this!).
 With this amount of detail, our diagnoses can be more accurate and dentistry is simply more precise.
 There is no excess drilling, the cavities are taken out to the full extent, and the dentistry is more conservative.

 What do you think your dentist should be able to see while working on your teeth?
 At Hardin Advanced Dentistry, we want our patients to have the best possible outcomes for their health and smiles, and seeing is the crucial first step.
 You can’t see what you can’t see…!